dthree/vantage/README.md

     farm *            4 sub-commands.

 ```

-Entering `farm` or `farm --help` would then drill down on the commands:
+Entering "farm" or "farm --help" would then drill down on the commands:

 ```bash
 webapp~$ farm